Rencxy3/Rencxy3/README.md

 - 👋 Hi, I’m @Rencxy3 tried programming and fell inlove with it
 - slowly progressing in HTML & CSS and understanding their concepts
-- staying consistent and effective learning everyday is a must
+- staying consistent and effective learning everyday
 - Willing to share my own small knowladge to the people who are in need of my help as well as seeking for help

 <!---